 Education you’ll need: Bachelor’s degree at a minimum

-Median annual salary: $64,610, according to the Bureau of Labor Statistics (Police and sheriff’s patrol officers)
+Median annual salary: $65,790, according to the U.S. Bureau of Labor Statistics (Police and sheriff’s patrol officers)

 The primary mission of the Central Intelligence Agency (CIA) is to protect the United States, mainly through collecting and analyzing foreign intelligence and carrying out covert operations.
 It’s important to note that the CIA, unlike the FBI and Homeland Security and other agencies within the intelligence community, has no actual law enforcement function.
 There are many different positions available at the CIA, with many of them based abroad.